Monday, November 9, 2015

 Heat the oven to 350'F/180'C

-Lay the nuts in a single layer in a roasting pan (or two, if one is not big enough to hold them).
-Sprinkle the soy over, and then the sugar.
+Combine nuts, soy and sugar in a bowl.
 Toss the nuts to coat them as thoroughly as possible.
-Place them in the oven and roast them for 15 minutes.
-Check on them every five minutes, shaking the pan every time to turn them.
+Spread in a single layer on an oiled cookie tray (or two, if one is not big enough to hold them).
+Place the tray in the oven and roast them for 15-25 minutes.
+After 10 minutes check on them every five minutes, shaking the pan every time to turn them.

 Once they are browned and the sugar and soy have caramelized, remove from the oven and let them cool.
 Shake the cooling pan/s every now and then, or pry the nuts loose with a spatula to stop them from sticking.

 The magic: as they cool, they turn crunchy inside a wildly delicious thin caramel shell.